Students

 9. The entry does not need to have been broadcast, cablecast or webcast to be eligible.

-10. Entry videos must as they were originally submitted to their advisor.
-There may not be any edits to the originally completed video except for edits to bring the entry length within the specified category time limit.
+10. Entry videos must be submitted as they were originally presented to the advisor.
+No edits to the originally completed video are permitted except for edits to bring the entry length within the specified category time limit.
 When editing for time, use only straight cuts with one second of black to denote where content has been removed.

 11. There is no limit to the number of entries a school may submit in each category.